Why does a concrete driveway add more value to my home than an asphalt driveway?

 When first constructed, asphalt driveways look nice and can be readily swept free of leaves or plowed free of snow.
 However, over time, cracks and potholes develop, making it unsightly.
 The asphalt can lose its fresh new color and begin to disintegrate.
 In hot weather, it gets sticky and clings to people’s shoes or pet paws, bringing it into the house to wedge in carpeting and furniture.
 Concrete chips less easily and is not usually picked up by people’s footwear or pets.
 It doesn’t change shape or develop potholes like asphalt does.
 Nor does it become uneven in color.

+In conclusion.
 When looking at homes for sale in various price ranges, it becomes evident that those with concrete driveways cost more and hold their value longer.
 While this is not entirely due to the driveway alone, concrete drives offer added value to a homeowner’s property.